micropython/micropython/docs/library/machine.PWMmimxrt.rst

 Legend:

 * Qm/n:    QTMR module m, channel n
 * Fm/n/l:  FLEXPWM module m, submodule n, channel l.
-The X-Channels duty cycle is not independent from the A and B channels of the same submodule.
-The pulse at an X channel is always aligned to the period start.
+The pulse at a X channel is always aligned to the period start.

 Pins without a PWM signal are not listed.
 A signal may be available at more than one Pin.
 FlexPWM pins may also be pure CPU pin, not assigned to a board signal.
 In that case, the PWM output is disabled.
-The PWM channel of a submodule 0 may still be used as synchronization source for other channels of the same module, unless used for other peripheral.
+The PWM channel of a submodule 0 may still be used as synchronization source for other channels of the same module, unless used by another peripheral.

 Submodule 0 pins for i.MX RT1011: